simha10/Survey_App/web-portal/DOCUMENTATION.md

 - **Core Functionality:**
   1.  **Quality Control (QC) Workflow:** A multi-level process for reviewing and validating survey data submitted by surveyors.
   2.  **Ward Management:** Assigning wards and mohallas to surveyors and supervisors.
 Managing surveyor access to these wards.
   3.  **User Management:** Creating, updating, and managing system users and their roles.
+(UI for create/edit user is now implemented and styled; ready for end-to-end testing)
   4.  **Detailed Dashboards:** Access to in-depth, interactive dashboards with filtering, drill-down capabilities, and detailed reports.

 ---